LeQuang450/eBot--v13-/README.md

 # eBot-v13
 The lastest version of eBot running discord.js v13

+Please change the Token and ApplicationID in `.env` before using (please read next)

 You need to install (nodejs v16 and) these packages to ensure it works: discordjs/builders@1.3.0 discordjs/rest@1.3.0